tran986/biostat-py-repo/README.md

  5. Is there a significant difference in pre-operative albumin level (PreOpAlbumin) b/w patients with and without SSI
  6. Is there a significant difference in pre-operative white cell counts b/w patients with and without SSI

+##  Contribution/Citation:
+Raw Data provided by Dr. Juan Klopper (Department of Biostatistics and Bioinformatics) from Milken Institute School of Public Health, The George Washington University Washington D.C.